spectrocloud/librarium/docs/docs-content/troubleshooting/palette-upgrade.md

 tags: ["troubleshooting", "palette-upgrade"]
 ---

-# Palette Upgrades

-We recommend you review the [Release Notes](../release-notes.md) and the [Upgrade Notes](../enterprise-version/upgrade/upgrade.md) before attempting to upgrade Palette.
+We recommend you review the [Release Notes](../release-notes/release-notes.md) and the [Upgrade Notes](../enterprise-version/upgrade/upgrade.md) before attempting to upgrade Palette.
 Use this information to address common issues that may occur during an upgrade.